 Once your order is processed, real-time information about your open position such as required margin, Profit/Loss will be updated.
 To close a position, just click the ‘Close’ button that appears next to an open position.

 Warning: Since CFDs are complex instruments, they always come with a high risk of losing money rapidly due to leverage.
 76.4% of retail investor accounts lose money when trading CFDs with this provider.
 Hence, it is advised for you to fully understand how CFDs work and make an informed decision based on your research.
 It is up to you to decide whether you are willing to take the high risk of loss of assets or not.
 To find out more information about the risks in trading on this platform, it is highly recommended for you to check their disclosure page.

-Since trading in CFDs is completely different to trading cryptocurrencies, it is highly recommended to understand the following terminologies:
+Since trading CFDs is completely different from trading cryptocurrencies, it is highly recommended to understand the following terminologies:

-Plus500 allows users to withdraw their funds using different payment methods like bank transfer, credit/debit cards or electronic wallets (PayPal/Skrill).
+Plus500 allows users to withdraw their funds using different payment methods, including bank transfer, credit/debit cards or electronic wallets (PayPal/Skrill).
 The minimum withdrawal requirements vary based on the payment method.
 Follow the below steps to place your withdrawal request:

-Then, you will see a confirmation window with the message ‘Your withdrawal was successfully submitted’.
+At this point you should see a confirmation window with the message ‘Your withdrawal was successfully submitted’.
 Generally, the processing time for a withdrawal request is one business day.
 Depending on the processing time of your payment provider or bank, funds will be credited to your account.

 At the time of writing, Plus500 supports the following cryptocurrency CFDs:

 To get the full list of cryptocurrency CFDs supported by Plus500, check out their website.